-4. Discount Plan – For a low monthly fee, discount plans give you access to discounts within a large network of dentists.
+4. Discount Plan – For a low monthly fee, discount dental plans give you access to discounts within a large network of dentists.
 There is no yearly maximum.
 You pay a discounted price directly to the dentist, eliminating the long, complicated claims process.

 The Careington 500 Series dental plan for individuals can help lower the cost of dental visits for you and your family.

 Your dental health is important, and the best way to maintain it is by visiting the dentist regularly.
 Almost 75% of American adults have some form of gum disease and are not even aware of it, according to the American Dental Hygienist Association.
 If you don’t treat gum disease early, it can eat away at your bone structure to destroy your teeth and even your jaw bone.
 Poor dental health can also contribute to diabetes, cardiovascular disease and respiratory disease, not to mention discomfort and even poor self-image.
 Take action to prevent serious dental problems by getting regular checkups and cleanings.
 Let your dentist check for signs of oral disease or decay so you can get it treated early.

 Whether you need extensive oral reconstruction or you simply want to incorporate regular checkups into your routine, a discount dental plan can save you more money than an insurance plan.

 - Discount dental plans for individuals have no yearly maximum, whereas insurance plans for individuals limit you by compensating only a certain amount of money per year.

 - Discount dental plans for individuals have a low monthly fee, whereas insurance plans for individuals charge high monthly or yearly premiums.